18F/myusa/public/legal/privacy.md

 ## Your rights

 ### Privacy Act
 If any personal information you provide will be maintained in a Privacy Act system of records, you will be notified at the point of collection, as to whether providing information is mandatory or voluntary, and the effects of not providing all or any part of the requested information.
-Clicking a form “submit” button will constitute consent in this regard.
+Clicking a form "submit" button will constitute consent in this regard.
 Visit our [Privacy Act Web Page](http://www.gsa.gov/portal/content/104278) for additional information.

 ### Freedom of information
 Under the Freedom of Information Act (FOIA) and the Privacy Act of 1974, to the extent applicable, you have certain rights to obtain information about you that may be in our records.
 For more information about the circumstances under which you can get and correct this information, visit our [FOIA Web Page](http://www.gsa.gov/portal/content/105305).